PollyTikhonova/ImGQfinder/README.md

   -v, --verbose         Show the status of procesing or not.
 By default print
                         stages info
   --nthreads NTHREADS   Number of kernels to use.
+  --output_type OUTPUT_TYPE [OUTPUT_TYPE ...]
+                        List the numbers of file types you need the tool to generate or write all if you want all files.
+All - is the default.
+0 - quadruplets, 1 - quadruplexes, 2 - groups, 3 - ranges.
+For example, --output_type 1 2 will generate only 2 files: quadruplexes and groups.
 ```